CoFH/cofh.github.io/docs/aquatic-entangler/index.md

 An aquatic entangler can automatically transfer items out of any sides that directly correspond to its output slots.
 This is called auto-output.
 It can also transfer items from adjacent inventories into any sides that directly correspond to its bait slot.
 This is called auto-input.
-Auto-output and auto-input occur whenever the device produces fish.
+Auto-output and auto-input occur at the same speed at which fish is caught, but always occur right before the device catches more fish.
+The device can automatically transfer up to 8 items at a time.

 Which sides correspond to which slots and whether auto-output and auto-input are enabled can be configured using the Configuration tab in the device's GUI.